pcarrier/blog/posts/form2mail.md

 then = "/posts/form2mail/"
 ```

-I could soon receive an E-mail like:
+I can then receive an E-mail like:

 ```text
 From: "John Doe" &lt;john.doe.gmail.com@forms.xmit.co&gt;